keymapperorg/KeyMapper/docs/quick-start.md

 ### Customising actions

-Next, tap the 3 stacked dots :fontawesome-solid-ellipsis-v: to the right of the action's name to bring up the following menu.
+Next, tap the 3 stacked dots :material-dots-vertical: to the right of the action's name to bring up the following menu.

 ![](images/hg-action-settings.png)